diakel/application_manager/README.md

 - Load my application list (with all the structure intact) from a file

   ### Instructions for Grader
+Run ApplicationManagerUI
 - You can generate the first required event by typing in the name of the new application and pressing "Add Application" button
 - You can generate the second required event by typing in the name of the requirement for the selected application and pressing "Add Requirement"
-- You can locate my visual component by...
+- You can locate my visual component by right-clicking a requirement and pressing "completed" button in the popup menu, the progress bar should change
 - You can save the state of my application by pressing menu -> save
 - You can reload the state of my application by pressing menu -> load